Rockets kill 2 Israelis; 26 die in Gaza as Israel hits Hamas

-GAZA CITY, Gaza Strip (AP) — Israel unleashed new airstrikes on Gaza early Tuesday, hitting a pair of high-rise buildings believed to be housing militants, as Hamas and other armed groups bombarded southern Israel with hundreds of rockets.
-The conflict escalated relentlessly throughout the day, and Israel vowed that its strikes would only increase.
+GAZA CITY, Gaza Strip (AP) — A confrontation between Israel and Hamas sparked by weeks of tensions in contested Jerusalem escalated Tuesday.
+Israel unleashed new airstrikes on Gaza, killing a number of militants and civilians, while militants barraged southern Israel with hundreds of rockets, killing two Israelis.

-The latest exchange of fire was sparked by weeks of tensions in contested Jerusalem.

-Since sundown Monday, 26 Palestinians — including nine children and a woman— were killed in Gaza, most by airstrikes, Gaza health officials said.
+Since sundown Monday, 26 Palestinians — including nine children and a woman— were killed in Gaza, most by airstrikes, health officials there said.
 The Israeli military said at least 16 of the dead were militants.

-During the same period, Gaza militants fired hundreds of rockets toward Israel, killing two Israeli civilians and wounding 10 others.
+Two women were killed by rockets fired from Gaza that hit their homes in the southern city of Ashkelon — the first Israeli deaths in the current violence.
+At least 10 other Israelis have been wounded since Monday evening.

-But Israeli Prime Minister Benjamin Netanyahu warning in the evening that more was coming.
-He said after meeting with senior defense officials that Israel would “increase even more the strength of the strikes and also the rate of the strikes” against Hamas and Islamic Jihad militants in the Gaza Strip.
+After those deaths, Israeli Prime Minister Benjamin Netanyahu said officials decided to “increase both the strength and rate of the strikes” against militant groups Hamas and Islamic Jihad in the Gaza Strip.

-In a further sign of rising tensions, Israel signaled it is widening its military campaign.
-The military said it is sending troop reinforcements to the Gaza border and the defense minister ordered the mobilization of 5,000 reserve soldiers.
+Egypt was trying to broker a cease-fire, but the cycle of violence was gaining momentum.
+Even before the two Israeli deaths, the Israeli military said it was sending troop reinforcements to the Gaza border and the defense minister ordered the mobilization of 5,000 reserve soldiers.

-Even as the two sides ramped up tensions, officials said Egypt was working on brokering a cease-fire.

-Israel and Hamas, an Islamic militant group that seeks Israel’s destruction, have fought three wars and numerous skirmishes since Hamas seized control of Gaza in 2007.
+Israel and Hamas have fought three wars and numerous skirmishes since the militant group seized control of Gaza in 2007.
 Recent rounds of fighting have usually ended after a few days, often helped by behind-the-scenes mediation by Qatar, Egypt and others.

 An Egyptian official confirmed that the country was trying to broker a truce.
 But the official, speaking on condition of anonymity because he was discussing sensitive diplomacy, said Israeli actions in Jerusalem had complicated those efforts.
 A Palestinian security official, also speaking on condition of anonymity, confirmed the cease-fire efforts.

-At midday, an airstrike hit an apartment building in central Gaza City.
-Local media said an unknown number of militants had been killed.
-But the force of the blast sent terrified residents, including women and children who were barefoot, running into the streets.
+At midday, an airstrike hit an apartment building in central Gaza City, sending terrified residents running into the street, including women and barefoot children.
+The Islamic Jihad militant group confirmed that the strike killed three of its commanders.

-An earlier airstrike struck a high-rise elsewhere in Gaza City as people were conducting dawn prayers, residents said.
-Health officials said two men and a woman were killed.
-The woman’s 19-year-old disabled son was among the dead, residents said.
+An earlier airstrike struck another high-rise in the city as people were conducting dawn prayers, killing a woman, her 19-year-old disabled son and another man, residents said.
+Health officials confirmed the deaths.

 Ashraf al-Kidra, spokesman for the Gaza Health Ministry, said a total of 26 people, including nine children and the woman, were killed and 122 people were wounded.
 He said Israel’s “relentless assault” was overwhelming the health care system, which has been struggling with a COVID-19 outbreak.